Courses

 Web Enhanced - Lecture

-Continuation of 1120.
+Continuation of 2110.
 The aims of this course are to develop skills in reading, writing, and comprehension in Greek.
-These include the grammar and vocabulary needed in order to read and understand authentic Greek texts with the help of a dictionary.
+These include the grammar, vocabulary, and exegetical tools needed in order to read and understand Greek texts of moderate difficulty and complexity.
 Meets University of New Mexico General Education Curriculum Area 6: Second Language.

 Sections